About cookies on this site

 Options for informing Clarity when a visitor gives consent

-To ensure Microsoft Clarity handles user consent correctly, you’ll need to inform it when a visitor agrees (or doesn’t agree) to cookie tracking.
+To make sure Microsoft Clarity handles user consent correctly, you’ll need to inform it when a visitor agrees (or doesn’t agree) to cookie tracking.
 Thankfully, there are three main ways to do this, and chances are you’re already using one of them: Google Consent Mode (GCM), a supported Consent Management Platform (CMP), or manual setup.

 Google Consent Mode